If you are wondering, “Is it too late to give my baby for adoption?” the answer is always no.

 Many women who wonder how late you can give your child up for adoption after birth find it useful to have the help of an agency because of the following benefits:

 - Everything in one place– Agencies will have waiting families that have already completed their home studies, and once you make a choice, they will help you to legalize the adoption.
 They will also be able to mediate future contact between you and the adoptive family.

-- Support and guidance– If you are feeling uncertain, confused, or just plain overwhelmed by the process, your adoption specialist can help you work through it.
+- Support and guidance– If you are feeling uncertain, confused, or just plain overwhelmed by the process, your adoption counselorcan help you understand those feelings.
 This will help increase your chances of a healthy, successful adoption.

 - Knowledge and experience– Adoption agencies have all of the tools to help women just like you who are thinking about giving baby up for adoption at birth and have likely handled many situations that are very similar to yours.

 An adoption attorney can also be used in these types of adoption, but they may not be fully equipped to handle after delivery adoptions as quickly as an adoption agency can.

 HOW TO GIVE A BABY UP FOR ADOPTION AFTER BIRTH